steffenmueller4/steffenmueller4.github.io/_posts/2021-07-30-overview-of-architecture-review-processes.md

 ### Process

-When there is an architecturally significant decision to be made, the project team, the involved architect, or - in general - persons who are involved in the decision making create an ADR.
+When there is an architecturally significant decision to be made, the project team, the involved architect, or—in general—persons who are involved in the decision making create an ADR.
 An ADR typically contains 5 sections {% cite Nygard2011 %}:
   * Title: It is typically describing the architecture decision shortly.
   * Status: May be "Proposed", "Request for Comment", "Accepted", or "Superseded".